-- Objectives of enhancing transparency, quality and independence of ratings. - 6.1 The basis for calculating cumulative average default rates (CDRs) is the marginal default rates (MDRs).
+- 6.1 The basis for calculating cumulative average default rates (CDRs) is the marginal default rates (MDRs).
 Depending upon the Measurement Period to be covered by the CDR, the first step is to calculate MDRs for each successive time interval.
 The MDRs then require averaging across similar time intervals and weighed by the size of the withdrawal-adjusted static pool to reach weighted average MDRs (WMDRs) for each time interval.
-These WMDRs are then chain-linked into survival rates and subtracted from one (1) to get the CDR for a particular time interval. - 6.2 The computation of three (3) year CDR (CDR-3) for the last four years at the end of CY18 (December 31, 2017) passes through the following schematic steps:
+These WMDRs are then chain-linked into survival rates and subtracted from one (1) to get the CDR for a particular time interval. - 6.2 The computation of three (3) year CDR (CDR-3) for the last four years at the end of CY17 (December 31, 2016) passes through the following schematic steps: